The iphone12 has attacked the smartphone market. Have users been waiting for this model and does this model have the hallmarks of a market conqueror?

 The screen is protected by a ceramic shield layer, i.e. new generation glass.

-In my opinion, the appearance does not matter much and certainly spending a few hundreds of USD to change.
+In my opinion, the appearance does not matter much, and certainly spending a few hundred of USD to change.
 For example, if you have the iphone11 model is not worth it to change it.
 If someone wants to show up with an iphone, the Apple logo still counts.

 Camera in iphone12

 The camera issue has become the apple of Apple’s apple of the eye.
 New lenses, changes in software, and support of the new A14 processor.

 I love photography, I am a fan of Canon SLRs, which I have used both amateurs and professionals.

 However, I am always pleased to welcome news in this regard in the world of smartphones.

 I will not write about new lenses and beauty algorithms.
 There is a novelty in the new model that caught my attention.
 The technology borrowed from autonomous cars, the so-called LiDAR.